robertwt7/snapstager/README.md

 - [Prisma](https://www.prisma.io/) for the ORM
 - [Stripe](https://dashboard.stripe.com/payments) to handle payments

+Check [presentation video](./public/Presentation.mp4) if you want to see how to use.
 ## Running Locally

 ### Cloning the repository the local machine.